By Sydney Rubin, Account Associate

 Collaborations.
 You see them often is music, fashion and art as a way to step out of bounds and try something new in your industry, or even in an unfamiliar industry.
 Whether it’s to reach a crowd that is outside of your normal audience or to produce fresh and unique content, creative teamwork and collaboration can be a powerful tool to elevate your brand.

 Large-scale collaborations in fashion, music and art usually make headlines because the end game, or the product they’re trying to sell, is something that’s ultra appealing.
 For example, a country star and a popular DJ coming together to make a song that hits the top of the charts, that’s music that typically gets people excited.
-Or a large company like Nike working with fashion designer Virgil Abloh to create an exclusive line of “Nike x Off-White” sneakers.
+Or a large company like Nike working with fashion designer Virgil Abloh, the same guy who desiged many shoes on shoe hero, to create an exclusive line of “Nike x Off-White” sneakers.
 Believe me, those shoes sell out fast!

 We know pretty well that collabs work well on a large scale, but they can be extremely beneficial as a tool to elevate smaller brands as well.